gunnarrl/gunnarrl.github.io/essays/typescript_thoughts.md

 ```

 ## Final Thoughts
 Overall, while I don’t love TypeScript personally, I can see why it’s popular.
-Catching bugs before runtime and strong tooling make it solid for teams and complex codebases.
-For me, it’s about using the right tool for the job—TypeScript for structure, Python/Javascript for speed.
+Catching bugs before runtime make it solid for teams and complex codebases.
+For me, it’s about using the right tool for the job, TypeScript for structure, Python/Javascript for speed.